 Modern Slavery Statement

 JDR is committed to ensuring that the human rights of those people that work with us and those working within our supply chains are protected.
 We do not tolerate any forms of slavery or human trafficking in our business and in our supply chain.
 We are committed to playing our part in eradicating all forms of modern slavery and human trafficking.
-We are currently in the process of implementing a Modern Slavery plan.
-The plan includes adopting a Modern Slavery Policy, updating our terms and conditions of purchase, providing training to key suppliers and relevant JDR departments, and carrying out a due diligence process on our suppliers starting from our key suppliers.
+Our Modern Slavery Plan includes:

 We will respect and protect the company’s property and resources and do not use them for any improper purpose.
 Company property includes physical assets and intangible assets.
 Physical assets are items such as materials, supplies, equipment and cash.
 Intangibles include information, intellectual property and employee time and talents.